 “…nobody who could even be able to touch a single serious composition without destroying it in all senses.”

-It is beyond doubt that Mr. Gavrilov’s robust observations offer genuine insight, but I feel sure that he is overstating his case.
 I personally know of many leading players and teachers who go out of their way to place music in its proper historical and cultural context.
-There is surely no shortage of upcoming players able to communicate great art with profound depth, with young artists like Benjamin Grosvenor, Daniil Trifonov, Igor Levitt, Jonathan Biss, Alice Sara Ott, Khatia Buniatishvili, Sunwook Kim, HJ Lim, Beatrice Rana, Conrad Tao, Louis Schwizgebel, Federico Colli and others firmly proving that point.
+Nor is there any shortage of upcoming players able to communicate great art with profound depth, with younger artists like Benjamin Grosvenor, Daniil Trifonov, Igor Levitt, Jonathan Biss, Alice Sara Ott, Khatia Buniatishvili, Sunwook Kim, HJ Lim, Beatrice Rana, Conrad Tao, Louis Schwizgebel, Federico Colli and others firmly proving the point.

 “To compete always damages your soul.
 If you compete you are not a musician any more.

 We old musicians should perhaps give the new generation alternatives.
 I think our mission is to transmit what has been transmitted to us.
 This competitive world, this marketing world, has destroyed a lot of that transmission.

 Competitions are not the way, that’s for sure!”

 Piano competitions have certainly come to dominate the commerce, marketing and performing culture of our time, especially for aspiring professional players.
 Given this context, is it really any wonder if teachers encourage competition participation and focus on the aspects of their students development most likely to turn them into “winners”?

 According to Pires, competing “damages the soul”, strong words indeed.
 This is one of the many issues that Pianodao will need to look at in more detail over the coming months.
 For now it is sufficient to note that for too many players, their experience even at an early age irrevocably equates performing with competition.